raymond0208/finstatments_analysis/README.md

-# Stock Financial Statement Analysis
+# Stock Financial Statement Analysis Agent

 Fundamental analysis regarding company's financial statements can be a really challenging and tedious task for common investors.
 And even with the calculated ratios, it is still hard to interpret it into an understandable format.